ga4gh/vrs/docs/source/terms_and_model.rst

     }

 The GA4GH computed identifier for these Haplotypes is `ga4gh:VH.NAVnEuaP9gf41OxnPM56XxWQfdFNcUxJ`, regardless of whether the Variation objects are inlined or referenced, and regardless of order.
 See :ref:`computed-identifiers` for more information.

 .. _SystemicVariation:

 Systemic Variation
 ##################

-Systemic Variation is a :ref:`Variation` of multiple molecules in the context of a system, such as a genome, cell, sample, or homologous chromosomal Locations.
+Systemic Variation is a :ref:`Variation` of multiple molecules in the context of a system, e.g. a genome, sample, or homologous chromosomes.

+.. _Abundance:

+Abundance
+$$$$$$$$$

+*Abundance* is the measure of a quantity of a molecule in a system. :ref:`Copy Number <CopyNumber>` and :ref:`Expression` variants are two common types of abundance statements, measuring the copies of a molecule present in a genome or expressed in a sample, respectively.

-.. _AbsoluteAbundance:
+.. _CopyNumber:

-AbsoluteAbundance
-$$$$$$$$$$$$$$$$$
+CopyNumber
+%%%%%%%%%%

-*Absolute Abundance* captures the absolute quantity of a molecule within a system, and can be used to express concepts such as amplification and copy loss.
+*Copy Number* captures the copies of a molecule within a genome, and can be used to express concepts such as amplification and copy loss.

 **Computational Definition**

-An absolute count of a :ref:`MolecularFeature` or :ref:`MolecularVariation` subject within an implied system such as a genome, cell, or sample.
+The count of copies of a :ref:`MolecularFeature` or :ref:`MolecularVariation` subject within a genome.

 **Information Model**